webdriverio/webdriverio/website/docs/BestPractices.md

 expect(await button.isDisplayed()).toBe(true);
 ```

-By using the built-in assertions WebdriverIO will automatically wait for the actual result to match the expected result resulting in resilient tests.
+By using the built-in assertions WebdriverIO will automatically wait for the actual result to match the expected result, resulting in resilient tests.
+It achieves this by automatically retrying the assertion until it passes or times out.

 ```js
 // 👍